anwarhermuche/Dogecoin-Price-Prediction/README.md

 We had 6 months with positive price variation and 6 months with negative price variation.

-Ok, we saw the variations between dates in the same year, but we know that some people invest their money and keep it there for years to get a great profit.
+Ok, we've just seen the variations between dates in the same year, but we know that some people invest their money and keep it there for years to get a great profit.
 So we need to look at the whole dataset, and this is what I did.

 I created a loop to tell me all the profits greater than 100% between all the dates since 2017.
 Take a look: